** For the most RECENT and RELEVANT information about Marmalead and Etsy SEO, head over to Marmalead’s Help site! **

 Not all of your listings are one of a kind (unless you sell vintage) and eventually you’re going to run out of unique tags to use.
 You can actually ‘group’ your similar listings together under your strong keywords.
 We call this the ‘buckets strategy’.

-Does Etsy look into my descriptions for ranking?
+Does Etsy look into my descriptions?

 We’ve got more Etsy myths to uncover – ranging from Etsy search bar all the way to the order you should set your tags.